ossf/wg-best-practices-os-developers/docs/labs/create_checker.md

 YAML has several ways to indicate strings and other scalar data:

-* You can use "|" to indicate that the following indented text line(s) are to be taken literally (after removing the amount of indentation of the following list, and each line is its own line).
+* You can use `|` to indicate that the following indented text line(s) are to be taken literally (after removing the amount of indentation of the following list, and each line is its own line).
   This is probably the best mechanism for non-trivial patterns; you don't need to backslash anything.
   You probably want to use "\s*" to begin the first line of the pattern.
+  For clarity you might use `|-` instead of `|` (this removes trailing newlines), though it most cases it doesn't matter for this use.

 * A ">" means that the following indented text is to be taken literally, but newlines are converted into spaces.
 You can use a blank line to indicate a newline.
+Again, ">-" removes trailing newlines.

 * A string can be surrounded by double-quotes; inside that, use
   \" for double-quotes and \\ for backslash.